Il Duce Benito Mussolini

 aims of the Axis powers in October 1940.
 Most certainly Mussolini and his upper-echelon military generals realized that they must act alone in large scale military operation without the aid of Nazi Germany, so that their Axis allies and the enemies of Italy took them as a serious threat in the coming conflict to come.

-Below: Regio Esercito, Italian Royal army on the march from Albania to Greece October 1940
+Below: Regio Esercito, the Italian Royal army, on the march from Albania to Greece October 1940

 Albania had been a protectorate kingdom under Italian control 1917-1920, and then again from 1939-1943, following the short decisive invasion and military victory over King Zog I’s (b.1895-1961) royalist forces in April of 1939.
 Even earlier

 belligerence worried many of its neighbors including the Greeks, led by their

 Prime Minister and authoritarian leader Ioannis Metaxas (b.1871-1941).